Skip to main content

 Traditional classroom model

-Upon successful completion of the course, students will be able to: outline the basic components of test construction and relevant statistical concepts; identify current intelligence theories and how they impact current I.Q. tests; explain the major components of I.Q. tests; interpret the nature of personality tests and the difference between projective and standardized tests; and characterize concepts relating to a psycho-educational evaluation, and evaluate ethical issues in testing.
+Upon successful completion of the course, students will be able to: describe and apply the basic components of test construction and relevant statistical concepts; describe current intelligence theories and connect how they impact current I.Q. tests; describe the major components of I.Q. tests; describe the nature of personality tests and then be able to differentiate between projective and standardized tests; explain the concepts relating to a psycho-educational evaluation, and assess ethical issues in testing.